jaya01092005/jaya01092005/README.md

 <p align="center">
-I build AI-driven systems — from model training and evaluation to lightweight interfaces for real-world deployment.
+I design and build AI systems — from training and testing models to creating lightweight tools people can actually use.
 </p>

 <p align="center">